 I’ve always liked this quote, attributed to Mark Twain, “I’m an old man and have faced many troubles in life…most of which have never actually happened“.
 Worrying about what might or might not be is usually a worthless exercise.
 Don’t waste your time thinking about problems that might not even happen.

 There are so many things people get preoccupied with that just make a person less happy no matter what.
 Worrying too much about what others think of you, for example, is basically searching for unhappiness.
+In fact, being confident and carefree is one of the 5 pillars of happiness, as described in this in-depth article.

+Anyway, how can you stop giving a shit?
 For starters, don’t take anything personally.
 Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
 When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.

 Just stop giving a shit about what people think.
 And stop living to impress.